cliffordlab/PhysioNet-Cardiovascular-Signal-Toolbox/Documents/README.txt

 The SQI values are also saved as annotations files both for ECG and PPG/ABP

-For ECG the SQI value is saved as a number from 0 to 100 in a file with extansion *.sqijw : comparison of jqrs wrt wqrs detection *.sqijs : comparison of jqrs wrt sqrs detection
+For ECG the SQI values are saved as a number from 0 to 100 in a file with extansion *.sqijw : comparison of jqrs wrt wqrs detection *.sqijs : comparison of jqrs wrt sqrs detection

-read these files as follow:
+read these files as follows

-[sqiTime, sqiValue] = read_ann('fileName' , 'sqijw')
+[sqiTime,~, sqiValue] = read_ann('fileName' , 'sqijw')

 For PPG and ABP two different values of SQI are seved in each annotation files and they are related to a specific 'beat', one is a char value (E: excellent beat, A: acceptable beat, Q: unaceptable beat) and the other value is an integer in the range 0-100 given by the average of three SQI values (see PPG_SQI_buf.m)

-read these files as follow:
+read these files as follows

 [ppgAnn, ppgSQI, ppgSQInum] = read_ann('fileName', 'sqippg')